 Quicksilver scientific specializes in liposomal products.
-Unlike the previous two products, these don’t come in capsules, it comes in spray.
+Unlike the previous products, this, comes in spray.
 This product also maintains strict third-party testing and a focus on high deliverability.

 The knock on Quicksilver’s NMN is that it’s a much smaller dose per serving.
-Each serving has only 50mg of NMN, compared to Active and Codeage which have 250mg and 500mg per serving respectively.
+Each serving has only 50mg of NMN.
+However, it’s a high-quality product with some unique features.

 Okay, this one isn’t an NMN product, it’s a direct NAD product.
 Now, there are differences here, but practically speaking, the benefits are similar.
 As mentioned, NAD seems to enter the blood-brain barrier more effectively.

-This product avoids the stomach and mouth altogether.
+This product avoids the gastrointestinal and liver metabolism problem altogether.
 It’s probably the fastest way to your bloodstream.
 Let’s use our street smarts here and remember that this is why people usually snort drugs.
 It’s fast-acting.

 The bottle also comes with a remarkable 120 servings for a reasonable price.
 Again, Active by Science is proving they’ll have the best prices on the market and remain among the highest quality.
 (Not to mention the innovative nasal spray.)

 It doesn’t top our list because it’s not technically an NMN product, but if your goal is anti-aging, it should still be on your short list of considerations.

 And if you know a direct NAD+ product is what you’re looking for, then you can check out our list of the best NAD+ supplements.